QUVA-Lab/PIN/README.md

 ## Training

 First we need to set up the training data.
 For background images we use the [BG20k](https://github.com/JizhiziLi/animal-matting) dataset, please download from their repo and save on disk.
+Please copy the lvis category list from [here](https://www.lvisdataset.org/dataset) to the utils folder.
 Synthetic images are generated following [XPaste](https://github.com/yoctta/XPaste).
-We create dataset with 100 samples, after cleaning around 60k objects remained.
+We create a synthetic dataset with 100 samples, after cleaning around 60k objects remained.
 We will release our generated synthetic images soon and share a link here.

 After setting up the datasets, you can start a training run for PIN using
 ```